 The Reishman-Chamberlain Middle School wing offers a discrete space for Middle School students within the school's larger academic complex.
 In addition to classes in the Middle School wing, students enjoy the facilities of the entire school, including Agee Library, Wade Hall for the Sciences, and McCrory Hall for the Performing Arts.
 Middle School students join with the entire school for all-school chapel gatherings and House Cup competitions but are provided with separate social opportunities (Middle School Fall Festival and End-of-the Year Party) and advisory groups.
-The Middle School's Director, Marion Knoll, is a full member of the school's Administrative Team, helping to set and enforce policies that benefit all students.
+The Middle School Director, Assistant Dean Cheryl MacPherson, is a full member of the school's Administrative Team, helping to set and enforce policies that benefit all students.

 Our dedicated and experienced teachers focus on the special concerns of 6th, 7th and 8th graders, providing a supportive environment especially designed to foster the academic, social, and personal growth of the middle school student.
 Teachers encourage and help to develop each child's unique abilities and interests.